❉ “Tonight, Matthew, I’m Douglas Adams!” James Goss on novelising ‘The Pirate Planet’…

 “We’ve inherited from all those tales of editors locking him in hotel rooms the idea that Douglas Adams was a slapdash author.
 ‘The Pirate Planet’ proves that he wasn’t – there is so much thought going into this…”

 For an entire generation of young readers, the Doctor Who novelisations published by Target Books were a New Golden Age of Prosperity.
-At a time when repeats were scarce, and even when BBC began releasing the series on home video titles were released in trickles rather than a deluge, for many fans the Target novels were how young fans experienced Doctor Who first and best – these prose retellings proved the maxim ‘the pen is mightier than the BBC budget’ (I’m paraphrasing, obviously) to the letter, and in many cases where the writers took advantage of the format to expand whole scenes and fill-in backstory only hinted-at onscreen the Target novels were effectively the ‘directors’ cuts’ of their time.
+At a time when repeats were scarce, and even as BBC home video titles were released in trickles rather than a deluge, for many fans the Target novels were how young fans experienced Doctor Who first and best – these prose retellings proved the maxim ‘the pen is mightier than the BBC budget’ (I’m paraphrasing, obviously) to the letter, and in many cases where the writers took advantage of the format to expand whole scenes and fill-in backstory only hinted-at onscreen the Target novels were effectively the ‘directors’ cuts’ of their time.

 Sadly, by the time the Target novel range drew to a close in the early ‘90s, there were four televised Doctor Who serials that remained outstanding – Eric Saward’s ’80s Dalek stories, and the ’70s stories The Pirate Planet and City of Death by Douglas Adams.